spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **_aws-codecommit-secrets_** contains Terraform code to set up a secure way to store secret YAML files for use with hubploy.
 There are two subdirectories in this repository: *kms-codecommit* and *terraform_iam*.
 Run `git clone https://github.com/yuvipanda/aws-codecommit-secret.git`

-First, setup an IAM role with just enough permissions to run the Terraform module in *kms-codecommit*:
+First, setup an IAM role with just enough permissions to run the Terraform module in *terraform-iam*:

 - `cd terraform-iam`
 - `cp your-vars.tfvars.example roles.tfvars`